HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="unload-usage.png",
-  caption: "Usage of unload by site rank.", description="Bar chart showing the percentage of pages ineligible for bfcache (back-forward cache) due to unload handlers, by rank, for desktop and mobile devices.
+  caption="Usage of unload by site rank.", description="Bar chart showing the percentage of pages ineligible for bfcache (back-forward cache) due to unload handlers, by rank, for desktop and mobile devices.
 For the top 1,000 websites, 32% of desktop pages and 30% of mobile pages are ineligible.
 For the top 10,000, 30% of desktop and 26% of mobile pages are ineligible.
 In the top 100,000, 26% of desktop and mobile pages are ineligible.
 At the 1,000,000 rank, 20% of desktop pages and 19% of mobile pages are ineligible.
 At the 10,000,000 rank, 17% of desktop and 16% of mobile pages are ineligible, while for all ranks, 16% of desktop and mobile pages are ineligible.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1163433950&format=interactive", sheets_gid="1706831462",